The goal of Osteopathy is to determine not only the symptoms but the underlying causes and address these with you in order to improve your health.

-Our Osteopaths only 2 minutes from Lilydale regularly see people suffering with aches and pains, our role is to support you towards back to your best self.
+Our Osteopaths only 2 minutes from Lilydale regularly see people suffering from aches and pains, our role is to support you towards back to your best self.

 More than bones!

-The profession was founded in America in the late 1800’s by medical doctor, Dr Andrew Taylor Still.
+The profession was founded in America in the late 1800s by a medical doctor, Dr. Andrew Taylor Still.

-When the bodies inherent repairing ability is put under strain, the bodies’ ability to self regulate diminishes.
+When the body’s inherent repairing ability is put under strain, the bodies’ ability to self-regulate diminishes.

 This leads to the health and function of the system declining.
 In addition, this can predispose to pain, discomfort, stress or disease.

-In the last decade, the Australian professional body have attempted to simply define our profession.
+In the last decade, the Australian professional body has attempted to simply define our profession.

 This is to simplify marketing and increase awareness of what Osteopathy is to the greater community.

-Our practitioners recognise the complexity of the human body and have a deep commitment to further education.
+Our practitioners recognize the complexity of the human body and have a deep commitment to further education.

 We prefer to educate people on the inter-related complex nature of our function, rather than lose the fundamental basis of our profession.

 You will find our practitioners to be dedicated and well educated on a broad range of health concerns.
-Using skilled evaluation and diagnosis, the osteopath recognises dysfunction within the body.
-We use a variety of hands-on technique to assist the body back to health, in conjunction with exercise rehabilitation.
+Using skilled evaluation and diagnosis, the osteopath recognizes dysfunction within the body.
+We use a variety of hands-on techniques to assist the body back to health, in conjunction with exercise rehabilitation.